 As the name suggests, MRSA is resistant to methicillin, a penicillin-derived antibiotic.
 Not only that, MRSA also happens to be resistant against other forms of antibiotics.
 There are two forms of MRSA you can acquire — through a hospital or healthcare setting (HA-MRSA) or your community (CA-MRSA).3

 MRSA is a special type of staph bacteria due to its stronger resilience compared to normal staph bacteria.
 If you develop a staph infection on your face, nose or leg, it’s quite hard to tell if you’ve contracted MRSA because it causes the same symptoms as normal staph bacteria.
-However, there is one clear indicator — if you notice that your infection develops yellow-colored pus, you’re most likely infected with MRSA.
 For invasive infections, extensive testing is required.4

 While MRSA is definitely a serious condition you should be aware of, fortunately it can be prevented.
 Protective methods such as washing your hands with water and triclosan-free soap, and cleaning and covering your wounds all work well against MRSA.
 These methods are also effective against normal staph bacteria.5